 Low-temperature vents dominate

 Another difference between hydrothermal vents on submarine arc volcanoes of the Marianas and mid-ocean ridge volcanoes is the dominance of low-temperature, diffuse venting on the arc.
 We found only one high-temperature site where sulfide mineral chimneys formed on the Mariana Arc.
-We have not explored enough of the seafloor in arc environments to make a general conclusion about this, but the first look suggests that diffuse venting dominates along the arc volcanoes.
+We have not explored enough of the sea floor in arc environments to make a general conclusion about this, but the first look suggests that diffuse venting dominates along the arc volcanoes.
 The contrast between the arc and the mid-ocean ridge is surely linked to the contrast in geologic structure.
-Mid-ocean ridges are dominated by linear volcanic ridges with a layered structure, while many arc volcanoes are conical with chaotic and highly variable internal structure rich in permeable volcaniclastic material.
-The contrast in permeability and heat source localization between linear mid-ocean ridges and constructive cones on volcanic arcs, combined with the higher volatile concentrations on volcanic arcs leads to different venting styles and widely varying chemical composition.
+Mid-ocean ridges are dominated by linear volcanic ridges with a layered structure, while many arc volcanoes are conical with chaotic and highly variable internal structures rich in permeable volcaniclastic material.
+The contrast in permeability and heat-source localization between linear mid-ocean ridges and constructive cones on volcanic arcs, combined with the higher volatile concentrations on volcanic arcs, leads to different venting styles and widely varying chemical composition.

 References